disastrid/instruments_lab/docs/_research/culture.md

 >***See the workshop [call for participation](http://instrumentslab.org/research/10000-instruments.html)***

 - G. Lepri, A. P. McPherson and J. Bowers.
-[Useless, not Worthless: Absurd Making as Critical Practice](http://instrumentslab.org/data/giacomo/Sonification_as_Negotiation.pdf) Proc. of the Designing
-Interactive Systems Conference, Delft, The Netherlands - online - 2020.
+[Useless, not Worthless: Absurd Making as Critical Practice](http://instrumentslab.org/data/giacomo/Sonification_as_Negotiation.pdf) Proc. of the Designing Interactive Systems Conference, Delft, The Netherlands - online - 2020.
-- G. Lepri, J. Bowers, S. Topley, P. Stapleton, P. Bennett, K. Andersen and A. P. McPherson. ``The 10,000 Instruments Workshop - (Im)practical Research for Critical Speculation`` - Proc. of the International Conference on New Interfaces for Musical Expression.
+- G. Lepri, J. Bowers, S. Topley, P. Stapleton, P. Bennett, K. Andersen and A. P. McPherson.
+'The 10,000 Instruments Workshop - (Im)practical Research for Critical Speculation' - Proc. of the International Conference on New Interfaces for Musical Expression.
 Auckland, New Zealand - online - Forthcoming.

 <!--